 How is Borderline Personality Disorder Diagnosed?

-Personality disorders such as borderline personality disorder are typically diagnosed by a trained mental health professional, such as a psychologist or psychiatrist.
+Personality disorders such as BPD are typically diagnosed by a trained mental health professional, such as a psychologist or psychiatrist.
 Family physicians and general practitioners are generally not trained or well-equipped to make this type of psychological diagnosis.
 So while you can initially consult a family physician about this problem, they should refer you to a mental health professional for diagnosis and treatment.
-There are no laboratory, blood or genetic tests that are used to diagnose borderline personality disorder.
+There are no laboratory, blood, or genetic tests that are used to diagnose borderline personality disorder.